cloudbring/sfJwtPhpUnitPlugin/README.md

 - Using Symfony tasks to run multiple tests in one go.

 ## Compatibility ##
-JPUP was developed specifically for projects using Symfony 1.4/Doctrine/MySQL.
+JPUP was developed specifically for projects using Symfony 1.4 and Doctrine.

-Database fixtures are designed exclusively for Doctrine, and there's a teeny bit of MySQL-specific querying done to speed up the database reset process between tests.

-One of the goals we hope to achieve by releasing this plugin to the community is to ascertain whether there is a need to support additional ORMs/databases/features.
-Your feedback, suggestions and pull requests are always welcome!
+Propel is not currently supported.

 ## Installation ##
 See INSTALL.md.